 Did you know that a lot of British people don’t visit the dentist on a regular basis?
-In fact, only about 22.1 million adult patients visited an NHS dentist each year.
-That equates to about 51.8% of the entire adult population of the country.
+In fact, only about 22.1 million adult patients visit an NHS dentist each year, which is about 51.8% of the entire adult population of the country.

 If your tooth hurts, don’t follow the example set by the majority!